-Dr. Crowe-White investigates the therapeutic impact of bioactive food compounds and functional foods on redox and inflammatory balance as well as mechanistic and clinical outcomes in cardiometabolic disease and aging.
+Dr. Crowe-White investigates the therapeutic impact of bioactive food compounds and functional foods on redox and inflammatory balance as well as mechanistic and clinical outcomes involved in cardiometabolic disease and aging.
 These outcomes are investigated in both pre-clinical and clinical models.

-The Crowe-White Redox Lab uses chromatography, mass spectrometry, and spectroscopy in biomarkers assessment along with various methods of vascular functionality.
+The Crowe-White Redox Lab uses chromatography and mass spectrometry in biomarker assessment as well as various assessment methods of vascular functionality.
 Below are highlights of funded studies. |

 |

-The SPICE StudyCultivating a Healthy Gut Microbiome and Cardiometabolic Profile
+The SPICE StudySpices for Cultivating a Healthy Gut Microbiome and Cardiometabolic Profile

 When gut microbiome populations in the colon are in symbiosis with the host, health and well-being predominate.
 Bacteria-derived metabolites produced in the colon elicit systems biological effects on cholesterol and glucose metabolism, inflammation, satiety, and gut barrier integrity among others.
 This study is funded by the McCormick Science Institute, and it is the first of its kind to elucidate the role of culinary spices along with probiotics on the interplay between a healthy gut microbiome and cardiometabolic profile.